 The minimum and maximum development densities in Subsection 19.301.4.C.1 are applicable for land divisions and replats that change the number of lots.
-Maximum densities apply to single detached dwellings; middle housing is exempt from maximum density, except for townhouses.
+Maximum densities apply to single detached dwellings; middle housing is exempt from maximum density.